adamcobabe/mrv/doc/source/install.rst

 Basically, installing the Package [1]_ is as simple as putting it into your python interpreter's ``PYTHONPATH``, this guide only makes the effort trying to show you the most common ways to do it.

-To allow you to skip reading and jump right to the installation method which will work for all, you will want to read the `Manual Installation using PYTHONPATH <manual-pythonpath-label>`_ section.

 **************************
 Preliminary Considerations
 **************************